barryclark/jekyll-now/_posts/2020-01-23-null-conditional-operator-for-optionals.md

 # To Be Continued

-I will write a post on the implementation in the next part and link to it here when its done.
+I will write a post on the implementation in the [next part of the series](/blog/2020/optional-pipe-syntax-part-1-fundamentals/).
 The function body of this operator is trivial but the tricky part of the implementation is getting the metaprogramming right.